 Think of silverskin like spanx for muscle.

 Silverskin is essentially inedible and provides nothing to the cooking or eating experience.
-Unlike connective tissues like collagen and fat which renders into gelatin, it doesn't render nor become tender.
-Rather, it shrinks and becomes chewy.

 When meat smokes, the collagen denatures and dissolves, the fat renders into a gelatin, and the protein remains.
 The meat shrinks as the fibers are squeezed and juices are forced out; This same thing happens with the silverskin.